Packet-Clearing-House/Happy-Histogram/README.md

         # 11 MORE ARRAYS OF EACH MONTH HERE
 ```

-See "Meetings affected by COVID19 2020" on
+For an example of this, see "Meetings affected by COVID19 2020" on
 [example page](https://packet-clearing-house.github.io/Happy-Histogram/example/).
 As well,
 see the PCH [Internet Meetings page](https://www.pch.net/meetings),
  which this Per Value Per Day class feature was written for in HH 1.3.